JaredTweed/FOSS-Smartwatch/README.md

 ### General Plan
 Building a screenless smart watch with accurate health detection.
 I would love for the open source community to help develop the data algorithms to improve sleep and excercize monitoring once developed.

+I plan to make it have the option between being screenless and e-ink so it has a long battery.
+It will not have notifications or anything non health/time related (except maybe a map).

 ### Tools
 - FreeCAD